sanel/hubris/EXTENDING.md

 ## Details

-**defcommand** the main syntax for adding hubris commands.
+**defcommand** is the main syntax for adding hubris commands.
 The name of command will be the same name shown in hubris shell, and command docstring will be used to describe it in shell.

 Everything after that is ordinary Clojure code with direct access to Java API, in our case _File_ class and _getCanonicalPath()_ member.

-If you are going to use additional Java libraries (like HBase API), you can simply _import_ them, as done is ordinary Clojure code.
-Here is the same _pwd_ example, where we are going to import File class, instead to use it with full name.
+If you are going to use additional Java libraries (like HBase API), you can simply import them.
+Here is the same _pwd_ example, where we are going to import File class, instead to use it with full package name.

     (use 'java.io.File)

     (defcommand pwd
       "Print current directory."
       []